-In just a few weeks, we’ll begin the 4th quarter of the year, a quarter that for most is filled with assessment of the current year, strategy and tactical planning, and budget creation for the next year.
+For many, the fourth quarter of the year is filled with assessment of the current year, strategy and tactical planning, and budget creation for the next year.
 It can be quite a chaotic and stressful time, with ideas for growth and improvement flying all over the place.
 In this season of planning, it might be a good idea to follow the advice of the legendary football coach, Vince Lombardi.

 It’s the same way in business.
 If we take our eyes off the essentials, we run the risk of getting dragged into minutiae that leaves us with a myopic view of where we need to go and what we need to do.
 So how do we prevent ourselves from getting there?
 By taking a step back and focusing on the fundamentals.
 To help, my friends at Five Capitals have outlined 4 Essentials for a business to be successful.